orbitka/New_Memory_Game/README.md

 **Main functionalities:**

+- This is a simple memory game based on javaScript (with HTML page structure and CSS styling).

 - The objective is to find hidden pairs of cards.

 - Cards are made of colorful travel photos.